brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

         }
 }
 ```
-Next, we add it to Model Manage with `fastscore stream add rest-trip library/streams/rest-trip.json`.
+Next, we add it to Model Manage with `ModelOp Center stream add rest-trip library/streams/rest-trip.json`.

 To deploy it with our new stream, we run the following commands:
 ```bash